TianaiLiu/TianaiLiu/README.md

-Hey there this is Tni!!
+Hey there this is Tianai!!
 Enthusiastic about learning everything XD
 Idea implementation loading bar: (some/too many)
-Average Canadian highschooler
-Love math, robotics, photography, psychology and getting back to coding again XD ~
+Love math, robotics, photography, psychology and trying out UI ~
 ======= Currently under construction as I'm trying to figure out GitHub ;)=======

 <!---